edunham/site/2015/07/06/mozilla_onboarding.rst

 what kind of base salary would result in a total compensation package comparable to the other offers I had on the table.
 I discussed these numbers and my reasoning behind them with my recruiter.
-When doing the math on base salary, I also privately calculated the ranges of offer for which want to try to negotiate higher, and what ranges I'd be happy to simply accept without haggling.
+When doing the math on base salary, I also privately calculated the ranges of offer for which I would want to try to negotiate higher, and what ranges I'd be happy to simply accept without haggling.

 On May 8th, we had another call during which my recruiter disclosed my specific offer.
 The number is comfortably competitive for my skills and role